Police detain London demonstrators supporting banned group Palestine Action

 “Of course I’ll keep coming back.
 What choice do I have?”

-The government proscribed Palestine Action in July after activists broke into a Royal Air Force base and vandalized planes to protest against what they called Britain’s support for Israel’s offensive against Hamas in the Gaza Strip.
+The government proscribed Palestine Action in July after activists broke into a Royal Air Force base and vandalized planes to protest against what they called Britain’s support for Israel’s offensive against Hamas in Gaza.
 The activists sprayed red paint into the engines of two tanker planes and caused further damage with crowbars.

-The group is challenging the ban in court, saying it is a peaceful protest organization.
+Proscription made it a crime to publicly support the organization.
+Membership of, or support for, the group is punishable by up to 14 years in prison.

+Palestine Action has carried out direct action protests in the U.K. since it formed in 2020, including breaking into facilities owned by Israeli weapons manufacturer Elbit Systems UK, and has targeted other sites in Britain that participants believe have links with the Israeli military.